ballerkobe808/invest/README - 6 BUSINESS.md

 You need a business address and registered agent address.
 If you dont want to use your own, you can use Mark Kohlers law firm to forward you mail - 150 for the business address and 125 for the registered agent address annuaally

+### Keep good records

+Keep an organized tracking of everything you do - start in excel, then move into quickbooks eventually.
+Suggest to use Mark Kohler and his firm in the future.

 ### Asset Protection Strategies

-Use an LLC to protect yourself and other assets from lawsuits.
+Use an LLC to protect yourself and other assets from lawsuits from within your LLC Using your 401k to own your LLCs is super safe - OJ Simpson did this.
-Use an anonymous trust as the owner of your LLC?
-If its too complex, lawyers will lose interest and it wont be worth their time.
+Have an anonymous trust as the owner of your LLC for another level If its too complex, lawyers will lose interest and it wont be worth their time.

 ### Structures of for-profit businesses